EZDRM Industry FAQ

 CPIX is used as a base mechanism to exchange key values between the DRM service key manager and encryptors or packagers.
 Historically, every service vendor used its own proprietary interface and DRM-specific APIs to handle this information exchange.
 Hence, switching from one solution to another could be complex and error prone.
 CPIX has become a common denominator in such interfaces.
 In that sense CPIX breaks the vendor lock-in for operators.

 A feature of CPIX that is becoming increasingly useful for premium services is the ability to specify a multi-key encryption process.
 CPIX multi-key serves to protect stream content at different resolutions with different key values so that, for example, a variety of business models can be supported with a single stream asset.
-See more details on [link: cpix-multi-key]
+See more details in the CPIX document here.

 Unlike some prior efforts, which tended to try and focus on a single streaming ecosystem, CPIX addresses both DASH and HLS streaming protocols.
 This enables operators who adopt CPIX to securely stream video to virtually every type of connected device.